Optimizer-Prime/open-journal/README.md

 $ pip install open-journal
 ~~~

-To run, execute the following from a terminal.
-If in specific environment, change to that.
+To run, execute the following from a terminal, in same environment it was installed.
 ~~~
 $ openjournal
 ~~~